nodejs/wiki-archive/Async-Exception-Handling.md

-This proposal describes a new node.js core feature for handling exceptions that are thrown by asynchronous callbacks.
+This page describes a proposed new node.js core feature for handling exceptions that are thrown by asynchronous callbacks.

+Please direct feedback to [Ben Williamson](mailto:benw@pobox.com)

 ## Problem